nicholasgcotton/WhisperDO/README.md

          2. Download [Encoder.json](https://openaipublic.blob.core.windows.net/gpt-2/encodings/main/encoder.json)
          3. Install the files to a folder of your choosing, for ease of use I recommend C:\Users\[username]\\.cache\whisper e.g. C:\Users\nic\\.cache\whisper.
          4. You will then need to change your local copy of openai_public.py which will be installed in your python folder e.g. python3.9/site-packages/tiktoken_ext/openai_public.py to point to where you downloaded the files.
 Change lines 11 and 12 to remove the URL "https://openaipublic.blob.core.windows.net/gpt-2/encodings/main/" and replace it with your local copy, e.g. "C:/Users/nic/.cache/whisper"
+         5. Note: If you did not use the offline pip install mathod you will also need to run <code>pip install blobfile</code> as changing the code within Whisper in the above line triggers a new dependency requirement which is not automatically installed.
+If you did run the method at 3(i) above this has already been done.

+### Alternative Offline Method

+See the pre-compiled .exe version of Whisper provided here: [Purfview / Whisper Standalone](https://github.com/Purfview/whisper-standalone-win)

 ## WhisperDO Usage